 If you’re planning a trip to Japan to see the snow monkeys, you’re probably picturing them in winter.
 Seeing those blessed little Japanese snow monkeys sitting in hot springs keeping their nether regions warm with ice and snow around them is very cute.
 But what you may not realise is you can also see these same creatures (or at least their more sensible relatives) in the luxury of warmer climes at Arashiyama Monkey Park near Kyoto.
 We did this as part of our 10 days in Japan.

-In May, the snow monkeys are more relaxed as they don’t have to fight for the hottest tub (the losers get left out to shiver in the cold).
+In May, the monkeys are more relaxed as they don’t have to fight for the hottest tub (the losers get left out to shiver in the cold).

 When the weather is warmer, these monkeys are free roaming and enjoy a mountain park with a view.

 ARASHIYAMA MONKEY PARK

 Arashiyama is the second most popular tourist destination in Kyoto.

 Located in western Kyoto, it’s a small town at the base of the Arashiyama Mountains.
 Arashiyama is about 30 minutes from central Kyoto.

 Arashiyama has many attractions, including famous temples and shrines.
 One of the highlights is the well-known Bamboo Grove Walk.

 There’s also a lovely boat ride along the Hozu-Gawa River.
 But if you love seeing wildlife, Monkey Park is the place to go.